 - 3 medium lemons, preferably Meyer, finely zested and juiced

-Preheat oven to 350 F. Grease two 8” round pans and line bottoms with parchment or dust with flour.
-Beat the first five ingredients until even in consistency and color.
+Preheat oven to 350 F. Grease sides and bottoms of two 8” round pans, and line bottoms with parchment or dust pans with flour.
+Beat the first five ingredients very well, until even in consistency and color.
 Sift the next five (dry) ingredients over the egg mixture.
-Mix until incorporated.
-Strain lemon juice and measure out 1/3 cup, then gradually add it with the vanilla extract to the batter.
-Fold in the lemon zest and sunroot evenly.
-Divide batter into pans.
-Bake for 35-40 minutes, until toothpick tests clean when inserted in center.
-Let cool completely in pans.
+Mix until incorporated, scraping sides and bottom of bowl with spatula.
+Strain lemon juice and measure out 1/4 cup, then gradually add the 1/4 cup juice with the vanilla extract to the batter.
+Fold in the lemon zest and sunroot until even.
+Divide batter into prepared pans.
+Bake for 35-45 minutes, until toothpick tests clean when inserted in center.
+Let cakes cool completely in pans.
 Invert when ready to decorate and serve.
 Store and eat at room temperature.

 Maybe next time… Like carrot cake or zucchini bread, sunroot spice cake invites the addition of raisins or chopped nuts.
 I also have a hunch that orange zest and juice would match just as wonderfully in this recipe as lemon, and that a bit of almond meal would be yummy in place of some of the flour.
 One taster perked up and declared, “cream cheese frosting!” — which is indeed a lovely idea; the two cake layers could even be stacked, filled, and iced.
 And of course, this recipe can be easily halved if you don’t need two 8″ rounds.
 Finally, sunroot spice cake makes as wonderful a breakfast treat as it does a nice dessert.